ellakoa/postcard-poem/content/posts/kaleidoscope-of-butterflies.md

 ---
 title: Kaleidoscope of Butterflies
 description: >-
-  I would frequent Temple Ewell nature reserve at various times of the year to spot various butterflies and flowers throughout the seasons.
+  I would frequent Temple Ewell nature reserve to spot various butterflies and flowers throughout the seasons.
 Summer was particularly special as the reward after the hot climb was to sit quietly on a sheltered slope and watch.
 It never took long for a myriad of butterflies and other insects to frequent the abundant surrounding flowers.

-  One particular year the timing and weather were perfect, as flying low over a sheltered slope were thousands of blue butterflies, it went from saying, there's one, there's one, to silence as it became apparent something rather special was happening.
-Being surrounded by so many delicate creatures at once was awe-inspiring.
+  One particular year the timing and weather were perfect, flying low over a sheltered slope were thousands of blue butterflies, it went from saying, there's one, there's one, to silence as it became apparent something rather special was happening.
+Being surrounded by so many gentle creatures at once was awe-inspiring.
 collection: Wonderful Britian
 aspect: landscape
 image: /img/butterfliesl-1.jpg